Where to Stay in Sorrento: Best Areas & Hotels

 Hotels located close to the shore often have beach access and the best views across the Bay of Sorrento to Mount Vesuvius.
-Lodgings in the center of town may also have good views, thanks to the slope of the shoreline, and are prime spots for sightseeing, shopping, and simply strolling through the narrow streets.
+Lodgings several blocks from shore in the center of town may also have good views, thanks to the slope of the shoreline, and are prime spots for sightseeing, shopping, and simply strolling through the narrow streets.

-Where to Stay for Luxury
+Where to Stay in Sorrento for Luxury

 For those who don't want to make the trek down to the sea, this small boutique hotel also has an outdoor pool.
 Parking and a superb breakfast are included, and there are several good restaurants very close to the hotel, as well as sights like the Chiesa di Sant'Anna and Bagni Sant'Anna.

-Also on a cliff overlooking the water, close to the Cloister of San Francesco, the Grand Hotel Excelsior Vittoria offers five-star services including a chic spa, Michelin-starred restaurant, babysitting, fitness center, and heated outdoor pool with its own restaurant.
+Also on a cliff overlooking the water, on the other side of the harbor close to the Cloister of San Francesco, the Grand Hotel Excelsior Vittoria offers five-star services including a chic spa, Michelin-starred restaurant, babysitting, fitness center, and heated outdoor pool with its own restaurant.
 Lodgings include traditional rooms, as well as villa-style rentals that are surrounded by peaceful groves of citrus trees.

-Where to Stay: Mid-Range
+Where to Stay in Sorrento: Mid-Range

 This boutique hotel is very much like a bed-and-breakfast, and the owners serve a fresh homemade meal each morning on the terrace.
 They also bake pies and make fresh lemonade and lemon cake from the fruits on their own trees.
 Despite its distance from town, the property has lovely sea views; there is also an outdoor pool and hot tub.
 Guest rooms are furnished with antiques and thoughtfully appointed.

-Where to Stay on a Budget
+Where to Stay in Sorrento on a Budget

 Also on Corso Italia, within a minute of the railway station, Hotel Nice has lovely balcony views over the busy Piazza Angelina Lauro.
 The Correale di Terranova Museum is within a five-minute walk, and the hotel is also convenient to the cathedral and cloister.
 There is a rooftop terrace with views over the city and bay.
 Breakfast is included, although the coffee shop next door to the hotel serves excellent coffee and pastries.

-Where to Stay for Families
+Where to Stay in Sorrento for Families

-Where to Stay for Romance
+Where to Stay in Sorrento for Romance

-For a luxurious, romantic getaway, the Bellevue Syrene offers five-star service and amenities, including a spa, pool, in-house restaurant, room service, and complimentary breakfast.
+For a luxurious, romantic getaway for a honeymoon or special occasion, the Bellevue Syrene offers five-star service and amenities, including a spa, pool, in-house restaurant, room service, and complimentary breakfast.
 The restaurant features live piano music and terrace seating in the summer, while snacks and beverages are available to guests all day at no charge.